Other Internet Portals for Religious Studies

 http://vos.ucsb.edu/browse.asp?id=2730

-[Alan Liu at the University of California at Santa Barbara (USA) maintains this page as part of an extensive set of resources for humanities research.]
+[Web pioneer Alan Liu at the University of California at Santa Barbara (USA) created this siteas part of an extensive set of resources for humanities research.
+Now seldom updated.]

 • Good